PrincetonUniversity/codePost-tools/README.md

                       configuration file, the "lms_ids" option).
   --pretty            Pretty print output.
   --json              Export as JSON (by default, the export is CSV).
-  --include-inactive  Include the grades of students who are inactive.
-  --include-empty     Include columns for assignments even when the column is
+  --with-empty        Include columns for assignments even when the column is
                       blank.
+  --with-inactive     Include the grades of students who are inactive.
+  --with-unfinalized  Include the grades of submissions which have not been
+                      finalized.
   --verbose           Display informational messages.
 ```